Ravenstine/goertzeljs/README.md

 limitations
 ==========
 This library currently doesn't have a good way of filtering out background sound.
-The only way right now is to increase the detection threshold.
-It would be highly appreciated if someone were to add a window function.
+The only way right now is to increase the detection threshold(minimum energy needed to be considered a valid signal).

+Features currently lacking:

+* Window function
+* Normal/reverse twist
+* Sliding Goertzel
+* Signal-to-noise test

 Since Goertzel.js doesn't do much to get rid of noise, it will sometimes "mistake" a sound pattern for a DTMF sound.
 It may also have a difficult time detecting DTMF tones if there is too much noise.
 This means that it should not be used for serious use unless modified.